Ruby Bassett1,2,3

 Citations

-- [S41] "The Philip Fox Papers," Philip Fox, 1900-1945 Collection of A. Gulbransen.
+- [S30] "The Philip Fox Papers," Philip Fox, 1900-1945 Collection of A. Gulbransen.

-- [S821] 1880 United States Federal Census, IL, Roll T9_185, p.
+- [S672] 1880 United States Federal Census, IL, Roll T9_185, p.
 495b.

-- [S19] Bertrand Fox, "Bertrand Fox Papers."
+- [S10] Bertrand Fox, "Bertrand Fox Papers."

-Mark Snow1,2
+Mark Snow1,2,3,4

 b.
 6 August 1731, d.
 2 September 1799

-Military service included He had a career in the War of the Revolution according to "Massachusetts Soldiers and Sailors in the War of the REvolution, Vol. 14."
+Military service included He had a career in the War of the Revolution according to "Massachusetts Soldiers and Sailors in the War of the Revolution, Vol. 14."
 He was a private in Lieut.
 Seth Bugg's Company of the Militia.
 He marched in the alarm of April 19, 1775 when he served four days.
 He was also in Captain Joseph Parker's Company and Colonel Ebenezer Sprout's regment.
 He entered service January 9, 1778 when his company was stationed in Rhode Island for three months.
 Mark was also in a second company entering service May 6, 1778, discharged May 7, 1778 having served for two days on an alarm in Dartmouth.
 He served again in the same company from September 5th through the 11th, 1778 for another alarm at Dartmouth.
-He served lastly in Captain Barnabas Doty's company of Colonel Ebenezer Sprout's regiment from September 13th through the 17th, 1778 on an alrm at Falmouth in Barnstable County. between 1775 and 1780.5
+He served lastly in Captain Barnabas Doty's company of Colonel Ebenezer Sprout's regiment from September 13th through the 17th, 1778 on an alarm at Falmouth in Barnstable County. between 1775 and 1780.10

-Military service included He had a career in the War of the Revolution according to "Massachusetts Soldiers and Sailors in the War of the REvolution, Vol. 14."
+Military service included He had a career in the War of the Revolution according to "Massachusetts Soldiers and Sailors in the War of the Revolution, Vol. 14."
 He was a private in Lieut.
 Seth Bugg's Company of the Militia.
 He marched in the alarm of April 19, 1775 when he served four days.
 He was also in Captain Joseph Parker's Company and Colonel Ebenezer Sprout's regment.
 He entered service January 9, 1778 when his company was stationed in Rhode Island for three months.
 Mark was also in a second company entering service May 6, 1778, discharged May 7, 1778 having served for two days on an alarm in Dartmouth.
 He served again in the same company from September 5th through the 11th, 1778 for another alarm at Dartmouth.
-He served lastly in Captain Barnabas Doty's company of Colonel Ebenezer Sprout's regiment from September 13th through the 17th, 1778 on an alrm at Falmouth in Barnstable County. between 1775 and 1780.5
+He served lastly in Captain Barnabas Doty's company of Colonel Ebenezer Sprout's regiment from September 13th through the 17th, 1778 on an alarm at Falmouth in Barnstable County. between 1775 and 1780.10

 Children of Mark Snow and Hannah Sears